-Scams occur year round, but tax season is a time where you can see an increase in these kinds of tricks.
+Scams occur year-round, but tax season is a time when you can see an increase in these kinds of tricks.
 Scammers often prey on taxpayers hoping for a larger tax refund or those fearful about past-due taxes.

-Luckiyl, there are some tell tale signs that something isn’t what it seems.
-Here are 15 common scams to keep an eye out for when preparing your taxes.
+Luckily, there are some telltale signs that something isn’t what it seems.
+Here are 14 common scams to watch out for when preparing your taxes.

 Impersonating the Taxpayer Advocate Service

-Another scam that is quite believable is someone impersonating a representative from the Taxpayer Advocate Service (TAS).
-This is an organiztion within the IRS, which is why it can appear legitimate.
+Another quite believable scam involves someone impersonating a representative from the Taxpayer Advocate Service (TAS).
+This organization is within the IRS, which is why it can appear legitimate.

 Alarm bells should go off if someone requests immediate payment, says they’ll get the police involved if you don’t comply, or ask for your specific credit and debit card numbers.